Dharshan-Coder/sagent-training/README.md

-# sagent-training
+# Sagent FinTech Training

-All assignments, tasks, and projects done as part of Sagent FinTech training.
+This repository contains all assignments, daily tasks, and projects completed as part of the Sagent FinTech training program.

+## Contents
+- Daily practice work
+- Assignments
+- Backend & frontend exercises
+- Mini projects

+## Maintained by
+Dharshan